SidonTheTroll/Erstes-Jahr/English/Supplementary/5-mothers-day.md

 Mrs. Pearson says she understands how much Doris does.
 She states she worked twice as many hours as Doris but didn't get paid or got any gratitude.

-# 11. How does Mrs Pearson critisize Doris's going out with Charlie Spence?
+# 11. How does Mrs Pearson criticize Doris's going out with Charlie Spence?

 Mrs Pearson asks Doris if she couldn't have found anyone more suitable than Charlie Spence.
 She also mentions that Charlie has buck teeth and is half witted.